JesseFryer/Renderer2D/README.md

 # Renderer2D

-# !
-Note this renderer will only work on Windows at the current moment. !

 Renderer2D is a lightweight 2D batch rendering API written in C++ that uses OpenGL which is intended to be used to make 2D games/applications.
 It was developed as a learning exercise, drawing inspiration from LearnOpenGL.com and other sources such as Cherno's OpenGL series so it is fairly primitive.
 Renderer2D abstracts away OpenGL boiler plate and is designed to be a starting point where more features can be added on top as needed.